alwoodm/EasyKey/README.md

 Builds the app for production to the `build` folder.

+## Adding New Languages

+To add a new language to EasyKey:

+1. Add the new language object to `translations.js`
+2. Add flag SVG for the language in the `FlagSVGs` object in `App.js`
+3. Add the language name to the `getLanguageName` function in `App.js`
+4. Add the language selector button to the dropdown menu

 ## Future Plans

 - Password history and saved passwords
 - Export/import password functionality
 - Additional languages support
 - Additional customization options
+- Password sharing capabilities
+- Progressive Web App (PWA) implementation

 ## License